Yeh Jawaani Hai Deewani: Plot

-Naina Talwar is a studious medical student living in Mumbai who feels like life is passing her by due to her controlling parents, especially her mom.
-While doing grocery shopping with her mother, she runs into an old classmate, Aditi Mehra, making her realize that she wants more from life.
-She makes an impulsive decision to go on a hiking trip mentioned by Aditi during their encounter to the Himalayas in Manali without informing her parents, afraid of them saying 'No'.
-During the hike, she renews her friendship with Aditi and her other former classmates, Kabir "Bunny" Thapar and Avinash "Avi" Arora as they get into various hikes and adventures.
-Bunny is a charmer whose dream is to wander and discover the world; he has no interest in settling down.
-Avi is a playboy only interested in alcohol and betting.
+Naina Talwar is a shy, calm and studious medical student living in Mumbai who feels that life is passing her by due to her controlling parents, especially her mother.
+While grocery shopping with her mother, she runs into an old classmate, the carefree tomboy Aditi Mehra, which makes her realise that she wants more from life.
+She impulsively decides to go on a hiking trip to the Himalayas in Manali, mentioned by Aditi during their encounter, without informing her parents for fear that they would refuse.
+During the hike, she renews her friendship with Aditi and her other former classmates, the charming and ambitious Kabir "Bunny" Thapar and Avinash "Avi" Arora, as they embark on various treks and adventures.
+Bunny is a charmer whose dream is to travel and discover the world; he has no interest in settling down.
+Avi is a playboy interested only in alcohol, women and betting.

-During the trek, Naina and Bunny grow close and she falls in love with him.
-Meanwhile, Aditi becomes jealous as Avi flirts with another trekker.
-Bunny and Naina realize that Aditi has feelings for Avi, but Avi does not.
+During the trek, Naina and Bunny grow close, and she falls in love with him.
+Meanwhile, Aditi becomes jealous when Avi flirts with another trekker.
+Bunny and Naina realise that Aditi has feelings for Avi, but Avi does not reciprocate them.
 At the end of the trip, Avi discovers that Bunny has been accepted into the school of journalism at Northwestern University in Chicago and reveals to the rest of the group that he is leaving India in three weeks.
-While Avi is upset that he is leaving, Adi tells him he should go, explaining that they are all growing up and that it is time to become adults.
-Naina realizes that love and marriage have no part in Bunny's plans and remains silent about her feelings.
+Although Avi is upset by the news, Aditi tells him that Bunny should go, explaining that they are all growing up and that it is time to become adults.
+Naina realises that love and marriage have no place in Bunny's plans and remains silent about her feelings.